-A bike that fits correctly is a joy to ride, while one that’s too small can cause handling problems and be uncomfortable on longer rides.
-Read on for some advice on what frame size to go for, especially if you’re in any doubt about it.
+Read on for some advice on what mountain bike frame size you should be considering, especially if you’re in any doubt about it.

 Ask an experienced rider about bike fit and they’ll tell you that all bikes feel and ride differently, even if their numbers look almost the same on paper.